John MacBride: Participation in the Second Anglo-Boer War

-MacBride took part in the Second Boer War on the Boer side, for whom he raised the Irish Transvaal Brigade.
+MacBride took part in the Second Boer War on the side of the Boer Republics, for whom he raised the Irish Transvaal Brigade.
 What became known as MacBride's Brigade was first commanded by an Irish-American, Colonel John Blake, an ex-US Cavalry Officer.
 MacBride recommended Blake as Commander, since MacBride himself had no military experience.
-The Brigade was given official recognition by the Boer government, and the commissions of the Brigade's officers were signed by State Secretary F.W.
+The Brigade was given official recognition by the Republic of Transvaal, and the commissions of the Brigade's officers were signed by State Secretary F.W.
 Reitz.
-MacBride was commissioned with the rank of Major in the Boer army and given Boer citizenship.
+MacBride was commissioned with the rank of Major in the Boer commandos and given Transvaal citizenship.

 The 500 Irish and Irish-Americans fought the British.
 Often these Irish commandos were fighting opposite Irish regiments, such as the Royal Dublin Fusiliers and the Royal Inniskilling Fusiliers.
-From the hills around the besieged town of Ladysmith to the plains of the Orange Free State, MacBride's Brigade first looked after the Boers' "Long Tom" gun, then fought in the Battle of Colenso and later held the rearguard, harassing Lord Roberts' cavalry as the Boer army retreated.
+From the hills around the besieged town of Ladysmith to the plains of the Orange Free State, MacBride's Brigade first looked after the Boers' "Long Tom" gun, then fought in the Battle of Colenso and later held the rearguard, harassing Lord Roberts' cavalry as the Boer Commandos retreated.

 A Second Irish Brigade was organised by Arthur Lynch.
 The arrival in the Irish camp of an Irish-American ambulance corps bolstered MacBride's Brigade.
 Michael Davitt, who had resigned as an M.P, visited MacBride's Brigade.
 When Col. Blake was injured at Ladysmith, MacBride had to take sole command of the Brigade.
 Though Blake later returned for a short period, he later left the Brigade to join another commando.
 In Ireland pro-Boer feeling, informed by Arthur Griffith and Maud Gonne, formed the most popular and most fervent of the European pro-Boer movements.
 However, more than 16,000 Irish fought for the British against the Boers.